 The matching process was very different between the agency and the attorney.
 As part of our paperwork, we selected our preferences and openness to different children or families.
 When a birth family came into their office, they went over a checklist as well.
 If their history and preferences matched ours, then we were available for selection.

 The agency had over 40 families waiting to adopt!
-In order to not overwhelm the birth families, they would show the families 5 to 10 profiles.
-They put those who had been waiting the longest for placement first in the selection for birth families.
+To not overwhelm the birth families, they would show the families 5 to 10 profiles.
+They put those who had been waiting for the longest for placing first in the selection for birth families.
 The birth family would narrow down their choice to one or two families and a meeting would be scheduled to introduce the two families.

 As long as everything went accordingly, they then concerned this a match.
 They tend to match families in the last trimester or over 30 weeks gestation.
 The agency works for months with the birth families to provide education and counseling.
 They have a very low percentage of birth families that choose not to place their child for adoption.
 If a match falls through for any reason, they have an account to offset the cost without making the adoptive parents pay everything again.
 We could call or email and ask questions at any time.